 - Date of birth, social security number, email address, daytime phone number, state of residence, with an option to list their highest level of education completed.

 - The option to list your employment status (employed by others, self-employed, unemployed, or retired), if you are a dislocated worker, your occupation/profession, your current employer and number of years employed.
 The only information you MUST enter is if you were, or are currently a member of the U.S. Armed Forces.

 Tax returns and parental information, such as benefits and income, must be included to complete the CSS profile.
 The CSS profile does not have an option to copy and paste or insert a copy of your tax returns, so you must enter the value of each section manually.
 Keep all of your documentation handy in order to double check the values.
 You’ll need to know/list:

 - Any retirement plans and the total current value of those plans.

-- Your tax returns from the past year, and you must indicate the specific schedule of those forms.
+- Your tax returns from the past two years, and you must indicate the specific schedule of those forms.

 - The amount you contributed to a deferred pension and retirement savings plans, your flexible spending amount for medical and dependent expenses, and your health savings account.

 - Social Security benefits, any alimony you received, income from other members of the household, other living allowances (such as the amount received as a member of the military, clergy, or other profession), and any money you paid or gave on behalf of your child.